 The best position for your camera is slightly above your eyes, which is more flattering for your appearance and better for posture.
 You could stack books to raise your laptop, but consider a laptop stand (~$55).
 If raising your laptop makes it awkward to use the keyboard, consider an external keyboard (~$40).

 A High-Quality Webcam

 With features including autofocus, automatic brightness, and color correction, an external webcam (~$70) offers better quality than built-in cameras on many computers.

 Built-in mics catch a lot of surrounding noise, but external mics typically fix that issue.
 An external microphone (~$45) can capture your voice’s natural warmth and help people on the other side of the call hear you more clearly.
 Many of these mics offer a convenient mute button, so you can practice good etiquette in virtual interviews by muting yourself whenever you’re not speaking.

 A Better Router or a Mesh-Networking Kit

 Poor internet connections or slow speeds can make your video freeze or drop.
-If you haven’t upgraded your router (~$200) in the past four years, we recommend doing so before the VITA and other medical school virtual interviews.
+If you haven’t upgraded your router (~$200) in the past four years, we recommend doing so before your medical school virtual interviews.

 Ultimately, certain technological issues will be beyond your control, but we hope this post will help you be as prepared as possible.

-Have any questions about the technology you’ll need for the VITA and other medical school virtual interviews?
+Have any questions about the technology you’ll need for medical school virtual interviews?
 Let us know in the comments below, and we’ll respond to you personally!